 In one interview during his final years, Haq said many countries in south Asia and Africa were spending three times as much on defence as they were on the education and health of their people.
 “I have a feeling – and I come from a developing country and I have some intimate knowledge of what goes on – that a good deal of defence expenditure is used in many of the countries to protect the ruling elite against their own people rather than for external defence,” he declared.

 Masood explains he has been able to identify with the two economists because of his own background and also his parents, now living in retirement in South West London, were of similar age.

 His father, Hassan Masood, had worked in actuarial science.
 His mother, Shamsa Masood, writes short fiction in Urdu.
 “An anthology of some of her writing is called Khushboo ka safar (A fragrant journey),” her son says.

 He states: “My parents are from India but the family split at partition.
-Some went to Pakistan, some stayed in India.
-My parents moved to Pakistan in the 1950s and then came to Britain in the early 1960s.”
+Most went to Pakistan, some stayed in India.
+My parents moved to Pakistan in the 1940s and then came to Britain in the early 1960s.”